 OVERVIEW OF Packet SERVICE

 The MAP Packet (MAPP) Service transfers a sequence of variable-length, delimited, octet-aligned service data units known as Packets across a space link.
-The Packets transferred by this service must have a Packet Version Number (PVN) or a Protocol ID (PID) recognized by CCSDS.
-Packet Version Numbers and CCSDS Protocol IDs are registered in reference [8].
+The Packets transferred by this service must have a Packet Version Number (PVN) recognized by CCSDS.
+Packet Version Numbers are registered in reference [8].
 The service is unidirectional, asynchronous and sequence-preserving.
 It does not guarantee completeness, nor does it signal gaps in the sequence of service data units delivered to a receiving user.

-A user of this service is a protocol entity that sends or receives Packets with a single PVN or PID, and identified with the PVN or PID and a GMAP ID.
-Different users (i.e., Packets with different PVNs or PIDs) may share a single MAP Channel, and if there are multiple users on a MAP Channel, the service provider multiplexes Packets of different versions to form a single stream of Packets to be transferred on that MAP Channel.
+A user of this service is a protocol entity that sends or receives Packets with a single PVN and identified with the PVN and a GMAP ID.
+Different users (i.e., Packets with different PVNs) may share a single MAP Channel, and if there are multiple users on a MAP Channel, the service provider multiplexes Packets of different versions to form a single stream of Packets to be transferred on that MAP Channel.

 MAP Packet SERVICE PARAMETERS